Guides to Defending Yourself in Immigration Court

 E. 10-Year Cancellation of Removal

-This guide explains how to apply to “cancel” your deportation if you have lived in the U.S. for the past 10 years with “good moral character” and if you have a qualifying family member who will suffer extremely unusual hardship if you are deported.
+This guide explains how to apply to “cancel” your deportation if you have lived in the U.S. for the past 10 years with “good moral character” and if you have a qualifying family member who will suffer exceptional and extremely unusual hardship if you are deported.

 F. Appeals